Free consultation 402-431-9000

 Many of these require ongoing care for the rest of their life.
 All of this could be prevented by a motor vehicle driver simply paying attention to the road.
 This negligence can lead to the ability of a bicyclist to recover for their medical costs, ongoing rehabilitation, and any lost wages.
 An Omaha personal injury attorney can assist you in calculating the number of damages you are entitled to receive.

 It is important to contact a personal injury attorney shortly after your injury to prevent any settlement from occurring with the negligent party’s insurance company.
 Insurance companies are in the business to make money – they often do so by settling with an injured party shortly after an accident occurs.
-Any settlement which you sign, may limit your ability to bring a claim for your injuries.
+Any settlement which you sign, may limit your ability to bring a bicycle accident claim for your injuries.

-Bicycle Accident Injury Claim Timeline
+Bicycle Accident Claim Timeline

 A statute of limitations is a law that is in place to keep the justice system just for both parties: the plaintiff and the defendant.
 Without a law requiring a plaintiff to file within a certain amount of time, he or she could feasibly hold the threat of a lawsuit over the defendant’s head indefinitely.
 This would be unfair to the defendant.
 A statute of limitations also encourages timely filing to protect the integrity of the evidence used in the case.

-If you suffer an injury in a bicycle accident in Omaha, you must keep a careful eye on your timeline.
-You are not given an indefinite amount of time in which to file an injury claim in Nebraska.
-The Nebraska Revised Statutes, Section 25-207(3),gives claimants a limit of four years to file a personal injury claim, in most cases.
+The Nebraska Revised Statutes, Section 25-207(3), gives claimants a limit of four years to file a personal injury claim, in most cases.
 With only rare exceptions, claims that are brought after the statute of limitations has expired are dismissed by the courts.

 While four years may seem like a long time to file a bicycle accident claim, this deadline can approach quickly.
 Waiting to file could put you at risk of missing the time limit, as well as losing important evidence to prove facts that are relevant to your case.
-For example, eyewitness statements may become less reliable over time as the memory fades.
-To protect your rights, act quickly to initiate your claim and begin the financial recovery process.

 If you wish to seek financial compensation for fatal bicycle accident wrongful death case in Omaha, you will have just two years from the date of death to file.
 Two years is also the deadline to file a workers’ compensation claim in Nebraska.
-If your defendant is a government entity – such as after a bike accident caused by a road defect – you must also make your claim in writing to the Risk Manager within two years.

 Damages You Could Recover

-It can be extremely important to your future to file a bicycle accident claim as soon as possible after a collision in Omaha.
-Prompt claims filing can ensure you do not miss the deadline and lose your right to obtain compensation.
 Filing an insurance claim or an injury lawsuit with the help of one of our Omaha personal injury lawyers could end in compensation for your economic and noneconomic damages.
 The compensatory award the defendant may owe you could make up for many different losses.

 • Injury-related medical expenses